 Richard A. Carranza was sworn in as the new superintendent of San Francisco Unified School District on June 27, 2012.
-Mr. Carranza has held the position of Deputy Superintendent of Instruction, Innovation and Social Justice at the district since 2009.
-He succeeds Carlos A. Garcia, who has been at the helm of San Francisco’s public schools for the past five years.
-Read more here.
+Previously, Mr. Carranza held the position of Deputy Superintendent of Instruction, Innovation and Social Justice at the district from 2009 to 2012...
+Read more

 Guadalupe Guerrero, Deputy Superintendent of Instruction, Innovation, and Social Justice

 As Deputy Superintendent of Instruction, Innovation and Social Justice (IISJ), Guadalupe Guerrero is leading the implementation of the district’s equity-centered strategic plan.
 His responsibilities include developing reform strategies to close student achievement gaps and enabling central offices to better support school-site-level improvement efforts.
 Read more.